Topics:Many forms of thirst

 Instead of mass ice, drift ice several years old could be precious, being easier to harvest.

 Preferably we would look for sheets a metre or two thick, or fairly undistorted floes.
 Sheets of drift ice could in fact be so precious that prospecting for them by satellite should be rewarding.
 Such ice is fairly salt-free and could be collected by fleets of harvester vessels.

-The design of the harvesters could be based on modifications of ice-breaker principles; unlike the traditional icebreaker, that breaks through floating ice by riding up on it and breaking it, a harvester could invert the process by sliding beneath the crust and raising the ice in strips a few tens of metres wide and stacking them on board till the load reached capacity.
-It then could return the booty to the dispatching facility for processing while the harvester returned to its floe nibbling.
+The design of the drift ice harvesters could be based on modifications of ice-breaker principles: unlike the traditional icebreaker, that breaks through floating ice by riding up on it till it falls through under its own weight, a harvester could invert the process by sliding beneath the crust and raising the ice in strips a few tens of metres wide and stacking them on board till the load reached capacity.
+It then could return the booty to the mother ship or the dispatching facility.

-by excrement, kills a child every fifteen seconds.
+kills a child every fifteen seconds.
 That's more than AIDS, malaria, or measles, combined.

-Human feces are an impressive weapon
+Human feces are an impressive weapon of mass destruction.

 You know, back in 1965, if someone said to the average person, 'You know